HenrikJoreteg/moonboots/readme.md

 - `beforeBuildCSS` (optional, function, default: nothing) - function to run before concatenating your CSS files during development.
 This is useful for stuff like generating your CSS files from a preprocessor.
 If you specify a callback moonboots will wait for you to call it.
 If not, it will be run synchrnously (by the magic of Function.prototype.length).
 - `sourceMaps` (optional, boolean, default: false) - set to true to enable sourcemaps (sets browserify.debug to true)
 - `resourcePrefix` (optional, string, default: '/') - specify what dirname should be prefixed when generating html source.
 If you're serving the whole app statically you may need relative paths.
 So just passing resourcePrefix: '' would make the template render with `<script src="app.js"></script>` instead of `<script src="/app.js"></script>`.
-- `minify` (optional, boolean, default: true) An option for whether to minify JS and CSS.
+- `minify` (optional, boolean, default: true) - an option for whether to minify JS and CSS.
-- `cache` (optional, boolean, default: true) An option for whether or not to recalculate the bundles each time
+- `cache` (optional, boolean, default: true) - an option for whether or not to recalculate the bundles each time
+- `buildDirectory` (optional, string, default: nothing) - directory path in which to write the js and css bundles after building and optionally minifying.
+If this is set, moonboots will first look in this folder for files matching the jsFileName and cssFileName parameters and use them if present.
+Those files will be trusted implicitly and no hashing or building will be done.
-- `developmentMode` (optional, boolean, default: false) If this is true, forces cache to false, minify to true, and disables buildDirectory
+- `developmentMode` (optional, boolean, default: false) - If this is true, forces cache to false, minify to true, and disables buildDirectory

 ## About Source Maps